BobbyDXL/RecExtension-Updated/README.md

 8. Click the puzzle piece icon in Chrome's toolbar to pin the extension
 9. The RecFix icon should now be visible in your toolbar

+### Loading the Extension in Firefox
+1. Download or clone this repository to your local machine
+2. Open Firefox and type `about:debugging` in the address bar
+3. Click "This Firefox" in the left sidebar
+4. Click "Load Temporary Add-on"
+5. Navigate to the `Firefox Extension` directory in the repository
+6. Select the `manifest.json` file and click "Open"
+7. The extension should now appear in your add-ons list
+8. Click the extensions icon in Firefox's toolbar to pin RecFix

 ### Updating the Extension
+#### Chrome
 1. If you make changes to the extension code:
    - Return to `chrome://extensions/`
    - Find RecFix in the list